vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 449. The verse is Mat.
 101. 67.
 Dattatraya-janma-on Mārg. paurnamāsī; Atri's wife Anasāyā

 called him Datta (because god gave himself up to him as son) and as he was Atri's son he is called Dattatreya; NS 210, SmK 430, VKD 107-108; Dattabhakti is prevalent mostly in Mahārāstra and places associated with Datta viz.
 Audumbara, Gānagāpura, Narsobā-wādi are in Mahārāṣtra; Dattatreya conferred boons on Kārtavirya (Vanaparva 115, 12, Brah.
 13. 160-185, Mat.
-43. 15-16), was an avatāra of Visnu and propounded Yoga to Alarka ( Brah.
+43. 15-16), was an avatāra of Viṣṇu and propounded Yoga to Alarka ( Brah.
 213. 106-112, Mārkandeya 16.
 14 ff, Br.
 III.
 8. 84 ); he resided in valleys of Sahya, was called Avadhūta, was given to wine and liked female company; Pad.
 II.
 103. 110–112 and Mārkan deya 16.
 132-34.
 From Tamil calendars it appears that

 Dattatreya-jayanti is celebrated in Tamil land also.
 Dadhivrata-on 12th of Sr. śu.; NS 111; one has to give up